divelab/GOOD/README.md

 sampled tests to go through (because of the limitation of computational resources in CI platforms).

 ## Citing GOOD
-If you find this repository helpful for your work, please kindly cite our paper.
+If you find this repository helpful, please cite our [paper](https://arxiv.org/abs/2206.08452).
 ```
 @article{gui2022good,
   title={{GOOD}: A Graph Out-of-Distribution Benchmark},